-Deleted Scene: James Whale cut out a few scenes before release, trimming the movie down from 90 minutes to 75; this included a re-shot ending where Dr. Frankenstein survives (he was originally meant to die in the laboratory explosion) and some bits that were excised at the behest of the censors, like a scene where Dwight Frye's character murders his uncle and blames it on the monster, or some shots of Elsa Lanchester that were deemed too revealing.
+This included a re-shot ending where Dr. Frankenstein survives (he was originally meant to die in the laboratory explosion) and some bits that were excised at the behest of the censors, like a scene where Dwight Frye's character murders his uncle and blames it on the monster, or some shots of Elsa Lanchester that were deemed too revealing.
 Don't expect to ever see these scenes.

 Executive Meddling: Due to the Hays Code now being fully in effect, they were now more limited on the violence and number of deaths they could show.

 Not Named in Opening Credits: The opening credits bill "The Monster's Mate" with a question mark, and only gives Elsa Lanchester credit for playing Mary Shelley in the prologue.
 This also acts as a sort of Call-Back to how Karloff was credited in the first movie.

 Science Marches On: "The human heart is more complex than any other part of the body".
 Apparently growing brains in a vat is easier than we think.

 Original plans for a sequel to Frankenstein were very different.
 Two other possible plots were conceived, one being the Monster continuing Dr. Frankenstein's research and the other one being Dr. Frankenstein inventing a death ray in the eve of World War I.